 Sitting riverside, this chic Chiang Mai resort offers a unique ambiance that both couples and families in Chiang Mai will love.
 Situated on the grounds of the century-old former British Consulate (the consulate itself has been transformed into a restaurant), each of the functional rooms comes with a fully equipped kitchen, dining room and laundry.

 If you’d like something a little more stylish, consider their more modern hotel rooms.
-They offer less space an amenities, but far more character.
-While the detached rooms of the Anantara Resort might not be as stylish as those of Inside House, the grounds sure make up for it.
+They offer less space and amenities, but far more character.
+While the detached rooms of the Anantara Resort might not be as stylish as those of The Inside House, the grounds sure makeup for it.
 Outside you’ll find an infinity pool on the rooftop with incredible views of the city.